Imnotmaddy/storehouse/README.md

     ./mvnw(or run the project in your IDE) npm start
+ To use your mySql database go to resources/config/application-dev(prod).yml and set your login and password in datasource segment.

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.